Main Page » XQuery » XQuery 4.0

 Built-in Functions

 Numerous new functions have been added to the specification.
-Please visit the corresponding pages for more details:
+Please visit Standard Functions, Array Functions, Map Functions and Math Functions for more details:

 Positional Access